 has, where the residential customer is an affected customer, taken into account the particular circumstances of that residential customer; and

 the retailer or exempt electricity seller has records that are sufficient to evidence the matters mentioned in subclauses (1)(a)(i) to (iv).

+For the purposes of section 40SM(1)(b)(i) of the Electricity Industry Act and section 48DO(1)(b)(i) of the Gas Industry Act, a retailer or exempt electricity seller must not arrange for disconnection of the premises where the total amount of the customer’s arrears is less than $1,000 (inclusive of GST).

 Extension of Electricity Industry Act disconnection obligations to embedded network customers of licensed retailers